This article tells a story of failed promises, successful Ponzi schemes, and a world captured by a false narrative of new-age digital finance.

 Who Makes Real Money?

 In this whole trade, the forex traders, who are generally London-based, earn money in different global currencies, while the bitcoin miners get paid in US dollars.
-This way, most US dollars available in the forex market reach the predominantly US-based, Bitcoin mining companies.
+This way, most US dollars available in the forex market reach the predominantly US-based, Bitcoin mining companies, who use these dollars to pay for their electricity bills and other mining costs.

 On a larger scale, this creates: